 Note: This will dry out, so when you heat it up the next day add a little water and some butter and it will be even better than the day before.

-Add other ingredients and combine until well mixed
+- Add other ingredients except the cornmeal and combine until well mixed

 - Form into patties, and dust with the cornmeal or breadcrumb mixture